Richwoods High School: Orchestra

 The Orchestra at Richwoods High School puts on three concerts every year, one for Fall, one for Winter, and one for Spring.
 In between these larger performances, the orchestra also plays at community events, district showcases, and more.

 Plays and musicals

 Twice a year, Richwoods High School students perform on-stage.
 In the fall, students perform a play: in 2005, The Bad Seed; in 2006, Peter Pan; in 2007, Arsenic and Old Lace; in 2008,Our Town; and in 2009 "The Miracle Worker".
 RHS produces musicals in the spring time: in 2004, Damn Yankees, in 2005, Guys and Dolls, in 2006, Fiddler on the Roof, in 2007, The Boy Friend, in 2008 Rodgers and Hammerstein's Cinderella, in 2009, Little Women, and in 2010, Thoroughly Modern Millie.
-In the more recent years, the musical performed in the spring of 2024 was "Hairspray".
-In the spring of 2025, Richwoods High School performed "Bring It On".
+In the more recent years, Gillian Cramer directed all performances from 2018 to 2025, however, in the fall semester of 2023, a fall play was skipped due to complications with illness, and the musical performed in the spring of 2024 was chosen to be Hairspray.
+In the spring of 2025, Richwoods High School performed Bring It On.
+The most recent fall plays, in 2025, was a two-act combination between "Tough City, Prone to Rain" as the first act and "Hollywood's Worst Screen Tests" for the last act.